etherlinkcom/docs/docs/network/smart-rollup-nodes.md

 - A Tezos layer 1 node running in archive mode or full mode with expanded node history, such as with the argument `--history-mode full:50`
 - An account with at least 10,000 tez staked, referred to as the _operator account_
-- A separate account to sign batching operations, referred to as the _batcher account_; this account is necessary only if you also run an Etherlink EVM node
 - A clean data directory that has not been used for another Smart Rollup node or a node running in a different mode

 1. Get a built version of the Smart Rollup node binary, named `octez-smart-rollup-node`.